U.S. urges Venezuela to release jailed Utah man on humanitarian grounds

-WASHINGTON The United States on Wednesday urged Venezuela to release an American citizen, Joshua Holt, on humanitarian grounds, saying he was being held on "questionable charges."
+WASHINGTON (Reuters) - The United States on Wednesday urged Venezuela to release an American citizen, Joshua Holt, on humanitarian grounds, saying he was being held on "questionable charges."

 State Department officials met with Holt's mother, Laurie, on Tuesday in Washington, spokesman Mark Toner told a news briefing.